scctsi/ClinicalTrialsGadget/README.md

 #Clinical Trials Gadget

-The clinical trials gadget is designed to run on Profiles Research Networking Software(PRNS) with Open Research Networking Gadgets extension installed.
+The clinical trials gadget is designed to run on Profiles Research Networking Software(PRNS) with Open Research Networking Gadgets(ORNG) extension installed.
 The data is made available through a REST API.  http://scctsi-ctds-production.herokuapp.com/.

 ###Basic workflow: